This feature originally ran in December of 2016.

-The Rock and Roll Hall of Fame has announced the inductees for its class of 2017.
+The Rock and Roll Hall of Fame has officially inducted its class of 2017.
 They include Pearl Jam, Tupac Shakur, Journey, Electric Light Orchestra, Joan Baez, and Yes, leaving out exciting nominees like Janet Jackson, Kraftwerk, Depeche Mode, Bad Brains, Chic, Chaka Khan, The Cars, Jane’s Addiction, MC5, The Zombies, J. Gelis Band, and Steppenwolf.
 Sadly, that roster is not alone in being shut out from the warm confines of the Cleveland institution.
 Here’s a list of 20 artists who have yet to be enshrined, accompanied with rankings and our semi-formal arguments.

 Enjoy and let us know who we’re missing below.